 Regardless of the reason, it is your job to identify the obstruction and remove it.
 Striving to make changes in this respect will help you maximize your team’s efficiency and effectiveness.

 Average invoice cost is crucial for evaluating AP Automation ROI.
-It helps us identify factors that drive up our cost while simultaneously reducing our invoice expenditure and costs.
+It helps us identify factors that drive up our costs while simultaneously reducing our invoice expenditure and costs.

 According to experts, the cost of invoices ranges from $12 to $30, on average.
 However, efficient AP automation software has the power to reduce this gap significantly.